How to Find Biracial Families Looking to Adopt

 This is often a question that requires some thought: What are you looking for in prospective adoptive parents for your baby?

-While the race of a child’s potential parents is something that can be very important to expectant mothers who are choosing adoption, there are also other things that you’ll want to think about when choosing adoptive parents for your baby, like:
+As the expectant mother choosing adoption, the race of your child’s future parents is something that may be very important to you.
+But there are also other things that you’ll want to think about when choosing adoptive parents for your baby, like: